Parent-Lab-University-of-Michigan/pcdh19_eeg_analysis/readme.md

 ```

 ## Usage
-The two main scripts you'll want to run will be `single_channel.m` and `multi_channel.m`.
-Everything else (except `comodulogram_test.m`) supports those two files. `single_channel.m` considers the EEG's individually, while `multi_channel.m` considers groups of them.
+The two main scripts you'll want to run will be `single_clip.m` and `multi_clip.m`.
+Everything else (except `comodulogram_test.m`) supports those two files. `single_clip.m` considers the EEG's individually, while `multi_clip.m` considers groups of them.
-Conceptually, the single channel analysis is easier to understand, but I spent more time in `multi_channel.m`, so that's better thought-out and documented.
+Conceptually, the single clip analysis is easier to understand, but I spent more time in `multi_clip.m`, so that's better thought-out and documented.
 Many of the cells in the two scripts parallel each other, so if something doesn't make sense in one, check the other.

 # File explanations